-- Applicants must submit an application which will be evaluated and scored
+Applicants must submit an application that will be evaluated and scored

-- If awarded funding, each applicant must become or remain a Movability member
+If awarded funding, each applicant agrees to soon become or remain a Movability member

 Frequently Asked Questions

 Applicants must be located in the Austin city limits or ETJ.
 Very small businesses or organizations, those with up to 49 employees or less than $10 million in annual revenue, are eligible to apply for all three types of grants.